sargon/ffua/README.md

 ## LogRead

-A simple logging parser and reader.
-Is able to parse a special log output format, only.
-We, Freifunk Kiel, have the following format option in our Apache 2.4 configuration:
+A simple logging parser and upgrade path verificaton utility.
+Is able to parse a special log format, defined by the following Apache 2.4 configuration statements:

     LogFormat "%h \"%r\" %>s %b" firmware
 	  CustomLog ${APACHE_LOG_DIR}/firmware.log firmware

+The verify command reads a given set of logs and verifies for each update that the network graph is still connected after removeing that updating node.
+This is mainly designed to verify the functionality of outerToInnerUpgrade for given configuration.